Professor Stephen MacMahon AO

 Her specialties are internal controls and corporate governance and she has previously held senior financial management roles in commercial companies and international charities.

 Martin is an Associate Professor at UNSW Sydney, Associate Professor of Medicine at Concord Hospital Clinical School (part of the Sydney Medical School), Director of the Renal and Metabolic Division in the George Institute and a clinical nephrologist in the Renal Dept at Concord Repatriation and General Hospital.
 He works extensively in the ANZ Society of Nephrology in renal guidelines and clinical policy.

 Martin’s research interests include large scale clinical trials to explore ways to improve the outcomes of patients with kidney disease (esp in the setting of acute kidney injury), extending the follow up of such clinical trials to understand the long term effects of treatments, measurement of health systems and the means of applying research evidence into practice.

 Associate Professor Maree Hackett

-Maree is the Acting Director of the Neurological and Mental Health Division at The George Institute for Global Health.
+Maree is the Program Head of Mental Health at The George Institute for Global Health.

 She leads a program of research focusing on developing simple, cost effective strategies (which can be integrated with other secondary prevention strategies) to identify, treat and prevent depression and significantly improve the outcome for people with cardiovascular disease.
 Maree has a particular interest in Aboriginal and Torres Strait Islander health and also holds a National Heart Foundation Future Leader Fellowship (Level 2) on Improving the identification and management of depression in people with cardiovascular disease.
 Maree works one day a week as a Professor of Epidemiology in the Faculty of Health and Wellbeing at The University of Central Lancashire in the United Kingdom.